Skip to main content

 • For specific guidance on distribution notes in serials, see 500 – Distribution Note in Bibliographic Cataloging: Serials.

-In records for publications identified by LTS staff as for administrative or official use only, include these notes:
+In records for publications identified by MCS staff as for administrative or official use only, include these notes:

 • For administrative use only, or, For official use only.